thomasstrassmann/ingredient5/README.md

 * deleting workshops from the personal reminder section

-Users also get feedback on almost all CRUD operations, such as when a comment was left, or a workshop was booked.
-For small CRUD operations (such as adding dishes to the cookbook), this was initially omitted, as it is more distracting than useful in the flow of action, at least in the current version.
-However, this may become a feature in the future.
+Users also get feedback on all CRUD operations and database states.
+This includes: Feedback...

+* when a comment was left and is being approved.
+* when a recipe got bookmarked.
+* when a recipe got removed from the cookbook.
+* when the cookbook is empty.
+* when a workshop was booked.
+* when the workshop list is empty.

+The approach to the corresponding feedback was different, depending on the context in which the feedback appears.
+Often variables were queried in template tags to indicate feedback.
+For the cookbook and the removal of recipes, Django messages were used.
+Hereby I wanted to show that there are different approaches to give user feedback.

 A special feature is also the automatic sending of emails, which was implemented with the help of the built-in send_email function of Django.
 For this purpose a new gmail account was created especially for ingredients.
 Down below you can see an example email, which can be improved in the future.